Defining and Celebrating Neurodiversity

 Address deficit paradigms.
 Throughout history and social contexts, neurodiversity has been viewed from a deficit perspective, with the connotation that neurodivergent individuals are less than neurotypical individuals.
 Deficit-focused paradigms and perspectives perpetuate harmful stereotypes and assumptions concerning the population, regarding individuals in terms of their perceived deficiencies, dysfunctions, and limitations.
 Rooted in deficit paradigms is often the medical model, which views neurological differences as a medical condition to be "fixed."
 For example, the medical model utilizes labels such as "high-functioning autism" and "low-functioning autism."
 Neurodiversity is rooted in the social model, which shifts the focus to address systemic barriers that historically have resulted in inequitable learning opportunities and outcomes.

-Accommodate and support neurodiversity in the university environment.
+Support neurodiversity in the university environment.
 The neurodiversity paradigm is the perspective that there are diverse learners with neurological differences, which should be recognized, embraced, and celebrated.
 The neurodiversity paradigm also seeks to advance accessibility, resources, choices, and inclusivity.
 For example, educational environments may hinder inclusion for neurodivergent people, such as spaces that do not account for sensory processing differences, or experiences with deficit perspectives and attitudes from educators, colleagues, or students.
 Therefore, it is imperative for university environments to promote inclusion.
 One example of fostering more inclusive environments is through the principles of Universal Design for Learning (UDL).
 UDL is a research-based teaching and learning approach that uses diverse methods to remove barriers to learning and to provide all students opportunities to succeed.
 UDL offers inclusivity, flexibility, and creativity to cultivate every student's strengths and needs.

 Examples of UDL include and are not limited to closed captions, automatic doors, and assistive technology.
 The approach provides numerous formats to share information, including hands-on, audio, and text, as well as formats for testing including oral presentations and group projects.
 This chart explores the differences between traditional educational approaches and UDL.
 Faculty, administrators, staff, and students should all study and utilize UDL to create contexts that honor and support the range of neurodiverse needs on campus.
 This process can also benefit neurotypical students.
 Currently, the UDL framework is undergoing updates, to further address systemic barriers that exist and result in inequitable learning opportunities and outcomes.